Tax Increment Financing District (TIF) - Green Bay Road Redevelopment Project

 There is a possibility that the eminent domain regulations may grant the Village additional authority in a TIF District.
 Therefore, if the Village Board adopts a TIF District, language will be included to forbid the use of eminent domain authority upon residential properties within the TIF District.

 A TIF District does not give the Village new authority to secretly issue debt.
-The fact is that the Village has had authority to issue debt for decades and chooses to use that authority conservatively and wisely.
+The fact is that the Village has had the authority to issue debt for decades and chooses to use that authority conservatively and wisely.

 The expenditure of all TIF Fund dollars must be approved by the Village Board and the financial activity will be audited on an annual basis.